- White Screens of Death are errors that are similar to Blue Screens of Death, but they are mostly produced by hardware failures.

 - Wait while the driver is updated and then reboot your system.

-Updating drivers manually is a tedious process, so we recommend you to download this driver updater tool (100% safe and tested by us) to do it automatically.
-Disclaimer: some features are not free
+Updating drivers manually is a tedious process, so we recommend using a dedicated tool to do it automatically.

 5. Apply Windows update